aarroisi/dibayar.com/README.md

 dibayar.com is a web-app that can help accounting departments track and record their inter-company transactions within a group of companies.

-When you sign up, you create a super admin account which also acts as Approver.

 There are 5 types of user logins:
 1. Super Admin: Can do anything.
 This type of user is what you get when you first sign up.